sr99622/wabash/README.md

 Once a list of dependencies has been collected, the dependency files themselves are manipulated using the ```install_name_tool``` utility to change the loader headers in the binary files such that the loader can be invoked in a portable manner.
 The binary file header and dependency links are changed to display ```@loader_path``` as their location, which gives the parent executable the ability to invoke the dependency from within its local directory.

 Following manipulation of the binary file headers, the project is re-compiled with the new loader path settings to bake in the changes.
 The modified binaries are copied to the project Python staging area, in this case the ```wabash``` subdirectory, so that they will be installed along side the Python module executable in the virtual environment.
-This configuration allows arbitrary machines to install the Python module and it's dependencies in a portable way such that the Python module can run on the target machine without the requirement to pre-install those files.
+This configuration allows arbitrary machines to install the Python module and it's dependencies in a portable way such that the Python module can run on the target machine without the requirement to pre-install those dependencies.

+Additionally, the script will populate the ```stock``` subdirectory with portable versions of the dependencies for use in project development.
+The ```stock``` subdirectory can be copied to a develpment machine to allow compilation of the project with portable libraries.

 ```
 scripts/mac/make_module